June 11, 2026

 • Only for U.S. or U.K. businesses registered as an LLC, corporation, or partnership

 Capital on Tap offers a straightforward small business credit card with quick access to credit, simple rewards, and no fees.
-It’s great for businesses that need funding fast and want to earn cash back without worrying about categories.
-The platform also includes tools for managing multiple employee cards.
-However, the variable APR can get prohibitive on the high end.
+It's a good fit if you need funding fast and want to earn cash back without juggling categories.

 Key features: